Swiss Chard Nectarine and Toasted Pecan Salad

 Ingredients

-• Handful pecan, chopped coarsely and toasted
+• 1/4 cup pecans chopped coarsely and toasted

-• Dried fruit, chopped (optional)
+• 1 tablespoon Dried fruit chopped (optional)

 • 1 tablespoon dijon mustard

-• 2 tablespoons mixture of white balsamic, champange or apple cider vinegar (any combo)
+• 2 tablespoons mixture of white balsamic champange or apple cider vinegar (any combo)

 • Big squeeze of lemon